vvvm23/dwm/README.md

 ## Todo(s):
 - Generic gaps support for any additional layouts.
 Currently only the default work with gaps.
-- Define rules for swallowing (for example, walter eats the debug terminal. not great)
+- Define rules for swallowing
-- Define rules for floating (for example, walter (again) eats the screen space when it should float)
+- Define rules for floating
+- Deadlines in position where win title used to be.